JThomas598/JBoy/README.md

 3. Type this command:

      ```
-     ./emu <path to rom you obtained by entirely legal means>
+     .\emu <path to rom you obtained by entirely legal means>
      ```
 ### Controls
 **Left** - A